BlueJayVRStudio/sillystuff/rct2_handyman_case_study/README.md

 >
 >I haven't experienced the often ride breakdowns myself, I think it's in line with vanila RCT2.

 Seeing as how this was posted almost 8 years ago, there was a reason to believe the non-randomness is introduced by the OpenRCT2 mod, so I went ahead and did the same experiment with the original RCT2.
 This time I ran a two-sample t-test between the previous sample and the new sample and got a p-value of 0.23.
-So, for now we can’t definitively say there’s been a change to the handyman path behaviors, but another way to look at this is that the original game already implemented some form TSP approximation, and I think that’s pretty cool for an early 2000s game.
+So, for now we can’t definitively say there’s been a change to the handyman path behaviors, but another way to look at this is that the original game already implemented some form of TSP approximation, and I think that’s pretty cool for an early 2000s game.